ppizarror/PyMultiDictionary/README.rst

     print(dictionary.translate('en', 'Range', to='ru'))

 Alternatively, you can set a fixed number of words to the Dictionary Instance.
-This is useful if you just want to get the meanings of some words quickly without any development need.
+This is helpful if you want to get the meanings of some words quickly without any development need.

 Example: